Who are Asher residents?

 Periodically, we’ll be featuring a resident who lives in an Asher House, Asher alumni, or LAC members.
 Check back here often to meet them!

-This month we interviewed Donna Huston, a member of the Local Advisory Council at Asher House, Tallahassee!
+This month we interviewed Jessica Kidd, a student at Asher House, Tallahassee!

 Why do students want to live at Asher?

 1) Academic and spiritual growth

 Who wouldn’t rather live in a beautiful home than a college dorm?
 It’s comfortable, relaxing, and great for studying.
 At the same time, you have automatic friends who think the way you do, support you when you need it, and just generally keep you going.
 On top of all that, it’s a whole lot of fun!

 “Asher House is truly a home away from home.
 Not only is it spacious and comfortable, but it offers constant prayerful support through stressful school obstacles, relationship issues and social life problems that all college students face.” -Asher House, East Lansing

 2) House dinners

 Residents really enjoy house dinners, commonly held on Sunday nights.
 Everyone pitches in to cook and clean up.
 Guests are often invited and always welcome.
 These weekly family-style meals are a 70-year old Asher tradition.